When I stopped drinking in 2017, it wasn’t because I wanted to.

 The research showed that rates of many addictive behaviours was sky-high in ADHDers compared to the general population.

-“I’d always distinctly remembered the first time I got really drunk at 13.
+“I’d always distinctly remembered the first time I got really drunk at about 12 or 13.

 The alcohol switched my head off.
 I got a break from the swirling thoughts, the anxiety, the negative self talk.

-For decades I'd struggled with things that seemed easy for everyone else—meal planning, staying organised, managing daily tasks.
-Everything felt like wading through mud.
+I realised, retrospectively, that I'd been struggling with things that seemed easy for everyone else—meal planning, staying organised, managing daily tasks - for decades.

-Getting my diagnosis brought huge relief mixed with a complex array of emotions including anger and grief, that lasted much longer than I expected - many, many months.
+Getting my diagnosis brought huge relief, but it was mixed with a complex array of emotions including anger, grief and confusion, which lasted much longer than I expected - many, many months.

-It allowed for much more self compassion, for not only my own struggles, but those within my family also, which had had a profound impact on me.
+It allowed for much more self compassion, for not only my own struggles, but those within my family also who I now realised were likely to be neurodivergent as well, which had had a profound impact on me.

-That's why I'm so dang passionate about working at this intersection.
+And that's why I'm so passionate about supporting people in this space.

 Because when we understand what's really going on, we can finally stop fighting ourselves and start building a life that actually works for how our brains function.